incompl/nom/README.md

 Information Architecture (IA) and Interaction (IX) Design are more or less useful depending on how much your project is a site for finding information versus an app for performing tasks.
 In my case I focused on IA, but I still did a little IX work.

 First, I took my content list and clustered related content into groups using [Scrapple](http://www.literatureandlatte.com/scapple.php) (notecards or a whiteboard would work too).
-Then I gave names to the naturally-ocurring content clusters.
+Then I gave names to the naturally-occurring content clusters.
 The end result looks like this:

 https://raw.github.com/incompl/nom/master/ux/ia.png